 Dried fruits bought commercially are usually preserved with huge amounts of sugar or honey, which will wipe out all the good that may have been contained in the banana.
 So, fresh only.

 How to Feed Your Rottweiler Banana

-Bananas don’t need cooking, and it’s not as though they need an explanation on how to be served up.
-Your Rottweiler doesn’t care for Michelin star meals fancy presentation!
+Bananas don’t need cooking, and it’s not as though they need an explanation of how to be served.
+Your Rottweiler doesn’t care for a Michelin-star meal’s fancy presentation!

 Simply sitting on the couch and enjoying a banana yourself may result in you breaking off a chunk or two for your Rottie.